 Inter sporting director Piero Ausilio has backed Walter Mazzarri to remain as head coach despite the Serie A team’s middling season.

-Ausilio believes that, despite its current fifth-place position, the team has made a lot of progress under the former Napoli boss, who took over in 2013.
+Ausilio believes that, despite their current fifth place position, the team has made a lot of progress under the former Napoli boss, who took over in 2013.

 "He works 24 hours a day,” Ausilio told La Gazzetta dello Sport.
 “He follows all the movements of the team.

-The sporting director is confident the club can hold on to its main assets, while he has also hinted that new arrivals could be on their way to San Siro but stressing the Nerazzurri will not splash out more than they can afford.
+The sporting director is confident that the club can hold on to their main assets, while he has also hinted that new arrivals could be on their way to San Siro but stressing the Nerazzurri will not splash out more than they can afford.